M.S. STUDENTS

 Central Coast, California

 Prior Experience: Sofia has a B.S. in Marine Biology from University of California, Santa Cruz.
-She studied abroad in Australia where she conducted independent research with a kelp forest ecology lab to understand how canopy-forming kelp species grow; the experience broadened her understanding of coastal ecosystems.
+She studied abroad in Australia where she conducted independent research on coral reef ecosystems, and came back to UCSC with a deep fascination and interest in studying California’s coastal ecology.
+After working with a kelp forest ecology lab at UCSC to understand how canopy-forming kelp species grow, the experience broadened her understanding of coastal ecosystems and encouraged her to pursue kelp forest recovery initiatives with an interdisciplinary lens.

 Faculty Advisors: